 Describing the properties of cryptocurrencies we need to separate between transactional and monetary properties.
 While most cryptocurrencies share a common set of properties, they are not carved in stone.

-3.)
-Fast and global: Transaction are propagated nearly instantly in the network and are confirmed in a couple of minutes.
+3) Fast and global: Transactions are propagated nearly instantly in the network and are confirmed in a couple of minutes.
 Since they happen in a global network of computers they are completely indifferent of your physical location.
-It doesn‘t matter if I send Bitcoin to my neighbour or to someone on the other side of the world.
+It doesn‘t matter if I send Bitcoin to my neighbor or to someone on the other side of the world.

-4.)
-Secure: Cryptocurrency funds are locked in a public key cryptography system.
+4) Secure: Cryptocurrency funds are locked in a public key cryptography system.
 Only the owner of the private key can send cryptocurrency.
-Strong cryptography and the magic of big numbers makes it impossible to break this scheme.
+Strong cryptography and the magic of big numbers make it impossible to break this scheme.
 A Bitcoin address is more secure than Fort Knox.

-1.)
-Controlled supply: Most cryptocurrencies limit the supply of the tokens.
-In Bitcoin, the supply decreases in time and will reach its final number somewhere in around 2140.
+1) Controlled supply: Most cryptocurrencies limit the supply of the tokens.
+In Bitcoin, the supply decreases in time and will reach its final number sometime around the year 2140.
 All cryptocurrencies control the supply of the token by a schedule written in the code.
 This means the monetary supply of a cryptocurrency in every given moment in the future can roughly be calculated today.
 There is no surprise.

-2.)
-No debt but bearer: The Fiat-money on your bank account is created by debt, and the numbers, you see on your ledger represent nothing but debts.
+2) No debt but bearer: The Fiat-money on your bank account is created by debt, and the numbers, you see on your ledger represent nothing but debts.
 It‘s a system of IOU.
-Cryptocurrencies don‘t represent debts.
-They just represent themselves.
-They are money as hard as coins of gold.
+Cryptocurrencies don‘t represent debts, they just represent themselves.

 As money with a limited, controlled supply that is not changeable by a government, a bank or any other central institution, cryptocurrencies attack the scope of the monetary policy.
 They take away the control central banks take on inflation or deflation by manipulating the monetary supply.